 Teaching staff:

-I take great joy in seeing my students grow musically and having fun playing for others.
-I have a passion for ensembles and believe that sharing your talents is a must, no matter how good you think you are.
-And I believe anyone can learn to play an instrument or sing… you just have to give it a try and have a bit of fun!
+Liz takes great joy in seeing her students grow musically and gain confidence while having fun performing for others.
+She has a strong passion for ensemble playing and believes that sharing musical talents is essential, regardless of experience level.
+Liz firmly believes that anyone can learn to play an instrument or sing—you just need to give it a try and enjoy the journey.

 YRC studios, Young.
 Maimuru Public School, Monteagle Public School, Murringo Public School, Wombat Public School, Wombat Public School, Young Public School, Young North Public School.